kn0w0n3/BLAST-NG/README.md

 * Option 1: Build a custom databse using BLAST-NG.

-* Option 2: Download databses manually from the NCBI and use BLAST-NG to build/format the database.
+* Option 2: Download databases manually from the NCBI and use BLAST-NG to build/format the database.
 https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/

 * Option 3: Use Bio Database Manager to download and automatically decompress preformatted databases from the NCBI.